Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

 <p>There is one extra thing in this config: the staging environment.
 We are going to use pre-production environment for testing purposes.
 If you want to share the same database between production and staging, then leave this config as it is.</p>

-<p>You should also exclude database.yml from your code repository, not only for keeping your passwords secret, but also to prevent overriding local configuration when fetching code from repository - add to .gitignore file:</p>
+<p>You should also exclude <code>database.yml</code> from your code repository, not only for keeping your passwords secret, but also to prevent overriding local configuration when fetching code from repository - add to <code>.gitignore</code> file:</p>

 ``` bash
 /config/database.yml